rei/rei-cedar-docs/docs/components/tabs/README.md

 ## Content

-- Order the tab buttons by priority or importance from left to right
+- Order the tabs by priority or importance from left to right
 - Keep tab labels short and meaningful.
 Between 1-2 words is best and written in plain language
 - Ensure that each tab label is unique
 - Never truncate tab labels